How standing desks can improve your productivity

 Many people are unaware that there is scientific evidence proving how to sit at a desk while in the workplace to minimize pain and damage to your back.

 Best practices are particular and include sufficient lumbar support, excellent posture, your chair’s height in relation to your workstation, and where to put your forearms and elbows when typing on the keyboard.

 You may be at risk for increased back pain if you can’t keep track of all the constant reminders of how to sit and why.

 For those who sit throughout most of the workday, the soft disks between your back vertebrae are being squished.
 Possibly right now.

 This means your spine is much less flexible and you are at risk for damage.
 You may be putting between 40-90% more pressure on your back than you do while in an upright position.

 Changing to a standing desk workstation eliminates a good chunk of back pain.
-Just remember that adjusting to a standing desk may take an adjustment period.
+Just remember that making the change comes with an adjustment period, so it may take a while before you start to feel the full benefits of a standing desk.
 Invest in a good pair of comfortable and supportive shoes.
 A big tip: avoid the high heels at all costs.